tmpvar/tmpvar.com/DEVLOG.md

 - isosurface-extraction: extend the learning marching cubes code to handle the subcases and disambiguation
 - isosurface-extraction: render the marching cubes 33 output for the current scene

+## Pending
+- isosurface-extraction: 2d add disambiguation based on the C00*C11 > C10*C01
+- isosurface-extraction: output corner state in a copy-able list of values
+- isosurface-extraction: add a demo that shows all of the 33 cases in one view the goal is to collect all of the cases into a list
+- isosurface-extraction: mesh a single cube using the lookup table and disambiguation cases
+- isosurface-extraction: add general "how to test if a mesh is maniford" testing section
+- isosurface-extraction: add randomized tester for manifold over a 5x5 grid

 ## 2023-11-06
 - isosurface-extraction: draw a single triangle over the direct rendering